ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

 {: #text-analysis-code-engine-test_the_app}
 {: step}

 Now that you have the backend application connected to the frontend application and provided all the required credentials, let's test it by uploading files for text analysis.
-To test, you will create a job configuration and use the job configuration to run a job to analyze text using {{site.data.keyword.nlushort}} service.
+To test, you will create a job to specify workload configuration information that is used each time that the job is run to analyze text using {{site.data.keyword.nlushort}} service.

-### Create a job configuration
+### Create a job
 {: #text-analysis-code-engine-11}

 Jobs, unlike applications which react to incoming HTTP requests, are meant to be used for running container images that contain an executable designed to run one time and then exit.
 When you create a `job`, you can specify workload configuration information that is used each time the job is run.
 You can create a job from the console or with the CLI.

 This job will read text files from {{site.data.keyword.cos_full_notm}}, and then analyze them using the {{site.data.keyword.nlushort}} Service.
 It will need to have access to service credentials for both services.

-1. On a terminal, run the following command to create a job configuration,
+1. On a terminal, run the following command to create a job,
    ```sh
    ibmcloud code-engine job create --name backend-job --image ibmcom/backend-job --env-from-configmap backend-configuration
    ```